 - Technology obviously plays a key role in delivering a transformed customer experience, but the culture and the way of ‘doing IT’ inside your organisation will be equally key to success.

-We often talk about the need for companies to transform themselves and their approach before they can deliver transformation for their customers.
+- We often talk about the need for companies to transform themselves and their approach before they can deliver transformation for their customers.
 It’s never too early to lay the groundwork for that root-and-branch change.

 Colm Harte is Technical Director at NearForm, with more than 20 years experience developing scalable, high-availability platforms across a variety of industries.
 Colm brings a combination of deep technical knowledge and leadership skills to ensure successful delivery.
 Having partnered with organisations across the globe to help them achieve sustainable innovation through the design & delivery of open software, methodologies and technologies, we are expertly positioned to help you optimise your customer experience.